Bluebell Railway: West: Horsted Keynes to Haywards Heath via Ardingly

 Originally built as a double-track line, it was electrified in the 1930s, with 2-NOL units used for the Seaford-Horsted Keynes service.
 The line between Horsted Keynes and Ardingly was operated as single-track in its final years, with 2-BIL/Class 401 and 2-HAL/Class 402 units.
 The second track was left in place and used for carriage storage, most notably the new Kent Coast electric stock prior to its introduction and later the steam-hauled stock that it replaced.

 After the line's closure in 1963, the trackbed was purchased in its entirety by a member of the local gentry.
 In the 1990s the society bought the abandoned trackbed west between Horsted Keynes and Ardingly from his estate.
 This included up to the Hanson Aggregates depot built on the former Ardingly railway station site.

 The society plans to reconnect the line with Network Rail at Copyhold Junction, to allow access to the London to Brighton Main Line.
 Stations could either be located at Copyhold or Haywards Heath.
 There is a proposal that the line could be restored as third rail electrified, allowing operation of the society's electric stock.

 While the 218 yard Lywood Tunnel remains in good condition, there are two major areas of work that would be required to re-open the line, these being the replacement of a short girder-bridge span bridge and the 117 yard Sheriff Mill Viaduct, which was demolished in 1969.
-The removed clay-cap from Imberhorne cutting has been deposited on the banks of the former Sherriff Mill viaduct to allow later bridging of the gap.
-Also in 2013, the former Tewkesbury and Malvern Railway bridge that crossed over the M50 motorway were donated to the railway for eventual installation in the replacement bridge.
+The removed clay-cap from Imberhorne cutting has been deposited on the banks of the former Sheriff Mill viaduct to allow later bridging of the gap.
+Also in 2013, the former Tewkesbury and Malvern Railway bridge that crossed over the M50 motorway was donated to the railway for eventual installation in the replacement bridge.